CS5331-Group8/rest-api-development/README.md

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

  - Secure against SQL injection.
 Refer above.
+ - If the attacker has access to database, attacker is able to get the hashed password and try to get the password in plaintext

 #### Feedback: Is there any other feedback you would like to give?